top of page

 Li-ion sizes

 Li-ion batteries have names that denote the approximate size of that battery in mm.
 For example an 18650 is approximately 18mm in diameter, and 65mm in length.
 The first two numbers are width, and the second two are length.
-The most commonly used in flashlights for light painting and night photography are 18650, 21700, and 26650 batteries.
-Personally I think 26800s are a passing fad.
+The most commonly used in flashlights for light painting and night photography are 18650 and 21700.
 Unfortunately, that is where the standardization ends, especially when manufacturers add button tops, or protection circuits onto the ends of some batteries, which adds to both the length and width.
-Not all 18650, 21700, or 26650 batteries will fit in a flashlight (and even some chargers) as they may be too short, too long, or too wide.
+Not all 18650 or 21700 batteries will fit in a flashlight (and even some chargers) as they may be too short, too long, or too wide.
 Some flashlights require button tops, some don’t.
 Thus it is advised to read reviews, or follow manufacturer recommendations of battery sizes that will fit.

 Li-ion 18650, 21700, and 26650 batteries.